ICanBoogie/Validate/README.md

 ## Validation

 A validation is defined using an array of key/value pairs where _key_ is an attribute to validate and _key_ is the rules.
 Rules may be defined as a string or an array of key/value pairs where _key_ is a validator class, or alias, and _value_ an array of parameters and options.
-Optionally you may provide a validator provider and a message formatter.
+Optionally you may provide a validator provider, if you don't, an instance of [BuiltinValidatorProvider][] is created by default.

 A validation is represented by a [Validation][] instance.